samfrizzell/samfrizzell.github.io/_docs/clip-studio-paint-tutorials/getting-started.md

 order: 1
 ---

 **The author of this guide is not in any way associated with or employed by CELSYS, owner of the program Clip Studio Paint.
-This guide is for information and demonstration purposes only, and the information is not guaranteed to be correct, up to date, or complete in any way.**
+This guide is for sample purposes only, and the information is not guaranteed to be correct, up to date, or complete in any way.**

 This article only covers installation and setup of Clip Studio Paint, not purchase.
 For more information about Clip Studio Paint features, see the [next article](/clip-studio-paint-tutorials/palettes) or the [official documentation for Clip Studio Paint](https://www.clip-studio.com/site/gd_en/csp/userguide/csp_userguide/006_new/006_new_0.htm).